learn-academy-2020-bravo/week-1-assessment-aprilrieger/interview-questions.md

-# ASSESSMENT 1: Tech Interview Practice Questions
+//April Rieger's # ASSESSMENT 1: Tech Interview Practice Questions

 Answer the following questions.
 First, without external resources.
 Challenge yourself to answer from memory.
 Then, research the question to expand on your answer.
 Even if you feel you have answered the question completely on your own, there is always something more to learn.